Efficient removal of residual oxygen from nobel gases

 Advantages

-- Highly efficient removal of residual oxygen from nobel gases
+- Highly efficient removal of residual oxygen from inert gases

 - No highly reactive substances involved

-- Easy implementation in existing/established production and processing lines
+- Easy implementation in existing or established production and processing lines

 - Manageable efforts and costs